 Visiting Wicken Fen with your dog

-Whether you're a local dog walker who comes for a wander every day or visiting from further afield, we welcome responsible owners and dogs under close control in the wider nature reserve.
+Whether you're a local dog walker who comes for a wander every day, or you're visiting from further afield, we welcome responsible owners and their dogs under close control in the wider nature reserve.
 To help us ensure our visitors, dogs and wildlife get along together, there are a few do’s and don’ts to take note of if you’re bringing your dog with you.

 Where can my dog go?

-There are miles of paths to explore with your dog around Baker's, Adventurers' and Burwell Fens and beyond.
+There are miles of paths to explore with your dog around Baker's, Adventurers' and Burwell Fens, as well as beyond.
 See our map or speak to a member of our friendly visitor welcome team for more information about these wider reserve paths.

-Dogs on a short lead are welcome inside the Visitor Centre and shop, as well as the Docky Hut Café when you are choosing and ordering your food.
+Dogs on a short lead are welcome inside the Visitor Centre and shop, as well as the Docky Hut Café when you're choosing and ordering your food.
 Please use one of our picnic benches outside if eating with your dog.
-(Inside seating may also be available in the Visitor Centre for enjoying your café food with your dog).
+(Inside seating may also be available in the Visitor Centre for enjoying your café food with your dog.)

 Where can't my dog go?

-We only allow assistance dogs on the Sedge Fen as this part of the Fen is home to several vulnerable, protected species.
+We only allow assistance dogs on the Sedge Fen, as this area is home to several vulnerable, protected species.
 This includes the Boardwalk, woodland walk and summer nature trail.

 Please do not let your dog jump in the water, as nests and birds are easily disturbed.
 Another potential issue, less obvious perhaps but with a massive impact, is the devastating effect your dog’s flea and tick treatment can have on the rich freshwater invertebrate life of the Fen.